Key Takeaways

 If your insurer refuses to stack your UM/UIM coverage, several steps can strengthen your position:

 Request a complete copy of your policy.
-Not the declarations page alone — the entire policy, including all endorsements, riders, and forms.
-The insurer is legally obligated to provide this.
+Not the declarations page alone — the entire policy, including all endorsements, riders, selection/rejection forms, and premium schedules.
+A coverage position based on one page is not enough.

 Get your premium history.
 Request a premium breakdown showing exactly what you paid for UM/UIM coverage on each vehicle.
 If separate premiums were charged, document it.